Network

 Tailscale and alternatives — private network between your devices

 Tailscale is different from a normal VPN.
-It connects your own devices with each other in a private network — without managing a VPN server, without opening ports in your router, and without all your traffic running through a central point.
+It connects your own devices with each other in a private network without you having to manage a VPN server, and usually without opening ports in your router.
+In most cases traffic runs directly between devices; if that fails, Tailscale falls back to a relay.

 The problem Tailscale solves